Mariah Carey: 2010–2014: Merry Christmas II You and Me. I Am Mariah... The Elusive Chanteuse

 On March 1, 2012, Carey performed at New York City's Gotham Hall; her first time performing since her pregnancy.
 She also performed a three-song set at a special fundraiser for US President Barack Obama held in New York's Plaza Hotel.
 A new song titled "Bring It On Home", which Carey wrote for the event to show her support for Obama's re-election campaign, was also performed.
-In August 2012, she released a stand-alone single, "Triumphant (Get 'Em)", featuring rappers Rick Ross and Meek Mill and co-written and co-produced by Carey, Jermaine Dupri, and Bryan-Michael Cox.
-Carey joined the judging panel of the twelfth season of American Idol as Jennifer Lopez's replacement, joining Randy Jackson, Nicki Minaj and Keith Urban.
-Throughout the show there were on-set disagreements between Minaj and Carey.
-Three years later, Carey did not make an appearance for its original series finale.
-Carey appeared in Lee Daniels' 2013 film The Butler, about a White House butler who served eight American presidents over the course of three decades.
-Carey made guest voice-star as a redneck character on the adult animated series American Dad! on November 24, 2013.
+In August 2012, she released a stand-alone single, "Triumphant (Get 'Em)", featuring rappers Rick Ross and Meek Mill.
+Carey joined the judging panel of the twelfth season of American Idol.
+In 2013, Carey appeared in Lee Daniels' film The Butler and had a guest role voicing as a redneck character on the adult animated series American Dad!.